Thanksgiving Dessert Recipe: Sweet Potato Pie

 posted by: Lindsie

 Sweet Potato Pie is our go-to recipe at Thanksgiving and at Easter.
-What I love about this recipe is that it is easy to make (only one bowl), and it’s delicious, and it is one of Mile High Mamas’ most popular recipes!
+What I love about this recipe is that it is easy to make (only one bowl), it’s delicious, and it is one of Mile High Mamas’ most popular recipes!

 I shared this recipe with a Food Bank in North Carolina – the sweet potato capital of the US.
 I made it for volunteers at a sweet potato sorting event and it was featured on their telethon.